jjvanzon/JJs-Reference-Architecture/Code Style.md

 ### Introduction

-This section lists trivial coding rules, that should be followed throughout the code.
+This article lists trivial coding style preferenced, that might be followed in certain projects.

 Coding standards mostly conform to the Microsoft standard described in the following documents: